-'Internal democracy killed by selfish interests': Ashok Tanwar quits Congress ahead of Haryana polls
+'Plot to eliminate those groomed by Rahul': Ashok Tanwar quits Congress ahead of Haryana polls

 Chandigarh, Oct 05: In a jolt to the Congress ahead of assembly election in the state, former Haryana party chief Ashok Tanwar quit from the primary membership of the party.